 3. Fall in Love With the Process

 I love the way my toes feel on this hardwood floor.
 Similarly, I love how yarn feels in my hands, and how each completed crochet stitch reminds me of the first thing I ever made.
-I love the sense relief at each finished row, or the relief that comes from finding just the perfect skein of yarn at the thrift store.
+I love the sense of relief at each finished row or the joy that comes from finding just the perfect skein of yarn at the thrift store.

 Stay rooted in the present, in the moments of illumination that excite your core.
 Immerse yourself in that excitement—feel it in every part of your body.
 Those are the moments that can be lost in the wanting for more, in the toxic mire of endless craving for what you don't have.